Last Updated on

 As of January 1, 2000, single member limited liability companies may be formed in California.

 How long does the Secretary of State Office take to process my LLC formation documents?

 It typically takes approximately 20 days for the Secretary of State’s Office to process LLC Articles of Organization and other LLC formation documents.
-A chart of mail processing times can be found here.

 California LLC Name Requirements

 The name must end with the words “Limited Liability Company,” “Ltd. Liability Co.,” or the abbreviation “LLC” or “L.L.C.”
 The name of the limited liability company may not contain the words “bank,” “trust,” “trustee,” incorporated,” “inc.,” “corporation,” or “corp.,” and must not contain the words “insurer” or “insurance company” or any other words suggesting that it is in the business of issuing policies of insurance and assuming insurance risks.

 A preliminary check of the availability of a limited liability company name can be made by mailing a name availability inquiry letter to the Secretary of State’s office in Sacramento.
 A Name Availability Inquiry Letter form is available in PDF file format and can be viewed, filled in, and printed from your computer.

 The California Secretary of State’s office cannot file a document which contains a name that is “likely to mislead the public or which is the same as, or resembles so closely as to tend to deceive,” the name of a domestic or foreign (out-of-state or country) limited liability company that has registered with this office or a name which is under reservation for another limited liability company.